elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ### Solutions
 * The metadata standard applicable to plant phenotyping experiments is [MIAPPE](https://www.miappe.org/).
-  * It contains a section dedicated to the identification of plant biological materials that has been made compatible with the general standard for the identification of plant genetic resources, [The Multi-Crop Passport Descriptors](https://www.bioversityinternational.org/e-library/publications/detail/faobioversity-multi-crop-passport-descriptors-v21-mcpd-v21/).
+  * It contains a section dedicated to the identification of plant biological materials that follows the general standard for the identification of plant genetic resources, [The Multi-Crop Passport Descriptors](https://www.bioversityinternational.org/e-library/publications/detail/faobioversity-multi-crop-passport-descriptors-v21-mcpd-v21/).
   * It is also possible to describe samples that were collected from the experimented plants for specific phenotyping assays
   * For woody plants, particularly those in forest settings, it is common to use GPS coordinates as a unique identifier for plant material.
   * There is a section to describe the phenotyping assays based on the [Crop Ontology](https://www.cropontology.org) recommendations